mrmdlab/Segmenthor/README.md

         - cross hair
 - feature: text prompt
 - consider adjusting brightness in Almond's way
-- allow adjust brightness for only one slice
 - hotkey for reloading config
-- new mode: ADJUST
-- freeze the conda environment
 - Ctrl+Y, redo (undo the previous "undo")

 ### OTHERS